Thomas Finlay (judge)

 Thomas Aloysius Finlay (17 September 1922 – 3 December 2017) was an Irish judge, politician and barrister who served as Chief Justice of Ireland and a Judge of the Supreme Court from 1985 to 1994, President of the High Court from 1974 to 1985 and a Judge of the High Court from 1971 to 1985.
 He served as a Teachta Dála (TD) for the Dublin South-Central constituency from 1954 to 1957.

-Early life
+Early life and career

 He was the second son of Thomas Finlay, a politician and senior counsel whose career was cut short by his early death in 1932.
 He was educated at Clongowes Wood College, University College Dublin (UCD) and King's Inns.
 While attending UCD, he was elected Auditor of the University College Dublin Law Society.
 His older brother, William Finlay (1921–2010), was a governor of the Bank of Ireland.